underpostnet/engine/hardhat/WHITE-PAPER.md

 npx hardhat run scripts/deployObjectLayerToken.cjs --network besu-ibft2
 ```

-The deployment script:
+The deployment script (`scripts/deployObjectLayerToken.cjs`):
-1. Connects to the Besu RPC endpoint using the coinbase private key.
+1. Connects to the Besu RPC endpoint using the coinbase private key (secp256k1).
 2. Deploys the `ObjectLayerToken` contract.
 3. Mints 10M CryptoKoyn to the deployer.
+4. Verifies initial state (total supply, deployer balance).
-4. Writes a JSON deployment artifact to `hardhat/deployments/` for consumption by the Cyberia CLI and server.
+5. Writes a JSON deployment artifact to `hardhat/deployments/` for consumption by the Cyberia CLI and server.

 **CLI Integration (`bin/cyberia.js`):**